oraclize/docs/source/includes/_dev_tools.md

 ### Stargate
 The Oraclize team is working on a tool which will enable direct integration with any private deployment of Ethereum-based chain, including private testnet, without installing additional software.
 This tool has been named Stargate and it is under active development.
 The tool will consist of an ssh-bridge between the developer blockchain instance and Oraclize.
 Additional information will be available later this year.
-Parties interested in trying this experimental feature, can get in touch at 'info@oraclize.it'
+Parties interested in trying this experimental feature, can get [in touch with us](mailto:info@oraclize.it).